Hambini Bottom Bracket Installation Instructions

 - Make sure any Di2 wires, front mech cables and brake cables will not impinge on the installation of the Hambini Bottom Bracket.
 You should be able to see straight through the hole.

-- Bottom bracket shells are usually tapered, the edges of the bottom bracket are tigher than the insides, when the bottom bracket gets passed the first location landing, the press will go slack (this is normal)
+- Bottom bracket shells are often slightly tapered, the edges of the bottom bracket are tigher than the insides, when the bottom bracket gets passed the first location landing, the press will go slack (this is normal)

 - install delrin sleeves/spacers as appropriate (application specific)